Nicole Eggert: Career

 Eggert had a recurring role on Who's the Boss? from 1985 to 1986 as Marci Ferguson, a friend of Samantha Micelli (Alyssa Milano).
 In January 1987, she starred on the situation comedy Charles in Charge as Jamie Powell.
 In 1989, she hosted the Nickelodeon Kids' Choice Awards with Wil Wheaton.
 That same year, she was the first guest star to appear on The Super Mario Bros.
 Super Show!.
-She starred as Alexa Adams in the TV film adaptation of Danielle Steel's Secrets, released in 1992.
-She was featured as one of the many lifeguards on seasons three and four on the syndicated series Baywatch.
-She appeared on the series from 1992 to 1994 and was originally supposed to be on a Baywatch spin-off (she returned to Baywatch for the reunion film Baywatch: Hawaiian Wedding (2003)).
-She appeared on Married... with Children season 10 in an episode titled "Enemies" as Shannon (1996), intended to be a backdoor pilot for a spin-off that was not picked up.
+She starred as Alexa Adams in the TV adaptation of Danielle Steel's Secrets, released in 1992.

+Eggert was featured as one of the many lifeguards on seasons three and four on the syndicated series Baywatch, playing the role of Summer Quinn.
+She appeared on the series from 1992 to 1994 and was originally supposed to be on a Baywatch spin-off.
+She returned for the reunion film Baywatch: Hawaiian Wedding (2003).

-Eggert appears on the cover of rock band Sugar Ray's debut album, Lemonade and Brownies.
+Eggert appeared on Married... with Children season 10 in an episode titled "Enemies" as Shannon (1996), intended to be a backdoor pilot for a spin-off that was not picked up.
+Eggert also appears on the cover of rock band Sugar Ray's debut album, Lemonade and Brownies.

 In 2004, Eggert played the role of Ginger in the first edition of the TBS network's The Real Gilligan's Island reality show.
-She appeared on Scott Baio Is 45...and Single (featuring her Charles in Charge co-star) in 2007.
+She also appeared on Scott Baio Is 45...and Single (featuring her Charles in Charge co-star Scott Baio) in 2007.
 On September 23, 2009, VH1 announced Eggert's participation in the winter 2010 season of Celebrity Fit Club.
 In 2010, Eggert appeared on the Comedy Central Roast of David Hasselhoff.